georgek/traefik-local/README.md

 Traefik will keep running; you don't need to keep doing this after you reboot.

 Browse to http://traefik.localhost/ to see the Traefik dashboard.

+(If you can't see the dashboard at this point, see the Troubleshooting section below).

 ## Test